eledot/Blitwizard/README.txt

     src/imgloader/zlib
    see http://zlib.net/

+A source tarball is simply an archive that contains a folder with all the source code of the product in it.
+If you get your tarball as .tar.gz or .tar.bz2 (instead of .zip) and you are on Microsoft Windows, get http://www.7-zip.org/ which can extract those.

-Please note you should NOT drop the whole main folder itself of a tarball into the directories, but just what the main folder *contains* (You will get a verbose error later if you did this part wrong - so if you get errors about a "MISSING DEPENDENCY" which you provided, you most likely did this part wrong).
+Please note you should NOT drop the whole main folder itself of a tarball into the directories, but just what the main folder *contains*.

+You will get a verbose error later if you did this part wrong - so if you get errors about a "MISSING DEPENDENCY" which you provided, check back on this.

 (2) Appropriate tools